No Loud Kids Allowed: California Restaurant’s Sign Draws Ire, Doesn’t Hurt Business

 A California restaurant’s “No Loud Kids” policy is drawing outrage from some members of the community who find it discriminatory and gauche, but the restaurant isn’t hurting for business.

-As Yahoo News reports, Old Fisherman’s Grotto in Monterey, California, has had the policy – and a big sign out front announcing the policy, since 2011.
+As Yahoo News reports, Old Fisherman’s Grotto in Monterey, California, has had the policy – and a big sign out front announcing the policy – since 2011.

 “No Strollers.
 No High Chairs.
 No Booster Chairs.
 Children crying or making loud noises are a distraction to other diners, and as such are not allowed in the dining room.”